parkrrr/weather/README.md

 * Winter 2021 - First UI iteration using Knockout.js and Chart.js.
 Would only display barometric pressure.
 * Summer 2021 - Converted graph to Chartist, added temperature and humidity views.
 * Winter 2022 - Removed jQuery and Moment dependencies, added dewpoint view.
 Removed server components and query NWS API directly.
-* Fall 2023 - Converted to Preact, moved to GitHub Pages
+* Fall 2023 - Converted to Preact, moved to GitHub Pages.
 * Spring 2024 - Chartist dependency removed, now rendering SVG directly.
 Added wind view and time scale controls.
+* Sprint 2025 - Added location API to auto-locate stations.

 ## Usage
 Load https://parkrrr.github.io/weather/ into your mobile browser of choice.
 The design is mobile-first so it may be weird to use on a desktop.

-Locations are referenced by airports.
-To change the airport, click the ICAO code of the airport (defaults to 'KTYQ') and enter a new airport code (such as KDEN, KJFK, KLAX, etc).
+Click the location icon next to the station code to auto-locate.
+If location permission is denied you will be prompted to enter a station code (such as an airport).

+Not all stations report the same data.
+Some data points may not be available depending on the station that was found.

 Observations that have failed quality control will be rendered with a darker point.
 Initial observations that have not undergone quality control will not render a point, but will still have a connecting line.